sisoe24/Nuke-Tools/README.md

 ## 1.2.
 Requirements

-The interaction with Nuke is only possible when NukeServerSocket is up and running.
+The interaction with Nuke is only possible when nukeserversocket is up and running.

 ## 1.3.
 Execute code

-1. Download and install the companion plugin [NukeServerSocket](#140-nukeserversocket) via the command: `Nuke: Add NukeServerSocket`.
+1. Download and install the companion plugin [nukeserversocket](#140-nukeserversocket) via the command: `Nuke: Add nukeserversocket`.
-2. Connect NukeServerSocket inside Nuke.
+2. Connect nukeserversocket inside Nuke.
 3. With an active Python/BlinkScript file, use the command `Nuke: Run Inside Nuke` from the Command Palette or use the dedicated button in the editor's top right corner.

 ![CodeExecution](/resources/images/execute_code.gif)

 ## 1.4.
 Included packages

-### 1.4.0.
-NukeServerSocket
+### 1.4.0. nukeserversocket

 When you execute the command `Nuke: Add NukeServerSocket`, the extension will automatically download the latest version of the plugin from the GitHub repository, which is version 1.0.0 or higher.
 Please note that version 1.0.0 has some breaking changes, such as dropping support for Python 2.7 and changing the configuration file.

 However, the extension still supports the old configuration file (NukeServerSocket.ini), in case you still need to use any version <= 0.6.2.
-If you require a specific version, you can download it manually from the [releases page](https://github.com/sisoe24/NukeServerSocket/releases)) and install it yourself.
+If you require a specific version, you can download it manually from the [releases page](https://github.com/sisoe24/nukeserversocket/releases)) and install it yourself.

 ### 1.4.1.
 Python stubs